 While Yadin could not determine the function of the building in the original Herodian phase, he suggested that even then it might have been a synagogue.
 He made this argument on three bases.
 First, he argued that it was unlikely that Herod would have denied a place of worship for the Jewish members of his family and other Jews who were members of his court.
 Second, he noted that the architectural plan is very reminiscent of the plan of several early synagogues discovered in Galilee.
-He third argument, he said, was the existence of a strong conservative tradition in the location of houses of worship, and that it would be in keeping with this tradition that the Zealots, when deciding on their synagogue, specifically chose this place knowing that it had previously served as a synagogue.
+The third argument, he said, was the existence of a strong conservative tradition in the location of houses of worship, and that it would be in keeping with this tradition that the Zealots, when deciding on their synagogue.
 This, he said, would explain, too, why even the original building had been oriented towards Jerusalem.
-He